nivertech/birdeater/README.md

 };
 ```

 This returns an HTML representation of the tweets.
-JQuery is used to extract structured information from this.
+JQuery is used to extract structured information from this:

 ```javascript
 jquery(tweets.items_html).find('.tweet').each(function() {